Sjors/nado-book/taproot/activation.md

 ### The Evolution of the Speedy Trial Proposal

-As mentioned above, there wasn't a consensus for how to activate the proposal One reason it came to this gridlock situation where people feel very strongly about different ideas has a lot to do what happened during the SegWit upgrade.
+As mentioned above, there wasn't a consensus for how to activate the proposal.
+One reason it came to this gridlock situation has a lot to do what happened during the SegWit upgrade.

-Some people feel very strongly that users showed their muscles.
-Users claimed their sovereignty, users claimed back the protocol, and they basically forced miners to activate the SegWit upgrade.
-It was a huge victory for Bitcoin users.
+In that scenario, some people feel that users showed their muscles: They claimed their sovereignty, theu claimed back the protocol, and they basically forced miners to activate the SegWit upgrade.
+In that sense, it was a huge victory for Bitcoin users.

-But then other people feel very strongly that Bitcoin came near to a complete disaster with a fractured network and people losing money.
+But then, other people felt that Bitcoin came near to a complete disaster with a fractured network and people losing money.

 <!--